percy-raskova/dremeldocs/README.md

 ## 🚀 Overview

-AstraDocs is a local-first pipeline that transforms your Twitter/X archive into a beautifully organized MkDocs knowledge base.
+DremelDocs is a local-first pipeline that transforms your Twitter/X archive into a beautifully organized MkDocs knowledge base.
 It intelligently extracts philosophical and political threads from thousands of tweets, organizing them by themes for easy navigation and reference.

 ### Key Features